edgexfoundry/edgex-go/internal/security/pkiinit/README.md

 ## Build

-For running in Docker, please build the binaries and docker images before run `docker-compose up` on the existing file `docker-compose.yml`.
+For running in Docker, please build the binaries and docker images before run `docker-compose up` on the `docker-compose.yml` from the GIT repository developer-scripts.
 To build it, run the followings:

-1. In the base directory, run `make build`
+1. In the base edgex-go directory, run `make build`
-2. In the base directory, run `make docker`
+2. In the base edgex-go directory, run `make docker`

 ## Run Docker

-On the command line console, run `docker-compose up --build` from the directory `pkiinit` to start the whole Docker container stack.
+On the command line console, run `docker-compose -f docker-compose-fuji.yml up` from the `compose-files` directory of GIT repository `developer-scripts` to start the whole Docker container stack.

 ## Command Line Options